AquaDraco/UnityStationWiki/Prefab2Tile.md

 Prefab2tile is a tool made to create tiles for all object prefabs under /Resources/Prefabs/Objects.
 This due to the insane number of objects that will come into existence during the course of this project.

+It also makes sure preview sprites are generated, unused preview sprites are deleted and tiles without prefab get deleted.

 ## Usage instructions:

 Using this tool is simple: